gnolang/student-contributors-program/README.md

 **How it works**

-**Introduction to Gno.land**
+**Introduction to gno.land**

-Over weekly talks and workshops, we intend to introduce Gno.land and demonstrate Gnolang at the university:
+Over weekly talks and workshops, we intend to introduce gno.land and demonstrate Gnolang at the university:

  Introduction Blockchain and Smart Contracts